 Contrary to public health writings, feminist literature rarely discussed breech presentations, and when it did, it often provided little opposition to the common highly surgical management.
 In the early editions of Our Bodies Ourselves, for example, breech presentations were mentioned as one of the rare situations warranting childbirth intervention.
 In the 1979 edition, a brief statement of criticism was added: “These days, cesareans are too often (unnecessarily) performed with breech babies.”
 In contrast to their romanticized descriptions of natural childbirth, feminist writings failed to provide an alternative to hospitalized and cesarean breech deliveries.
 Several testimonies in Spiritual Midwifery demonstrate that even experienced, pioneering midwives of the 1970s did not challenge the medical perception that breech births were pathological and should be delivered primarily in hospitals by obstetricians.
 Several midwives even supported the use of the physician-developed Zatuchni-Andros index when deciding whether to deliver breech babies at home or in a hospital.

 After the publication of a number of public health reports in the early 1980’s, several Women and Health articles were blunter and more explicit in their criticism.
-Helen Marieskind, an activist and leading investigator of cesarean sections, lamented the decline in physicians’ skills as the main obstacle to a thorough comparison of vaginal and cesarean breech deliveries.
+Helen Marieskind, a leading investigator of cesarean sections and the founding editor of Women and Health, lamented the decline in physicians’ skills as the main obstacle to a thorough comparison of vaginal and cesarean breech deliveries.
 She called for reinstating lost skills as a vital step in reducing the overall cesarean rate.
 Rebecca Sara also cited the loss of physicians’ knowledge and skills as one of the reasons why women who could otherwise deliver naturally in a breech presentation were automatically referred for unnecessary surgery.
 However, they were the exceptions.
 Most feminist authors acknowledged the risks of vaginal breech delivery and proposed an alternative of ECV to minimize cesarean sections.

 Public literature expressed even less opposition to cesarean liberalization in breech deliveries than did feminist writings.
 Although several prominent newspapers like the New York Times and Newsweek shared public health organizations’ concerns over rising cesarean sections, they omitted breech deliveries from their criticism, treating these as conventional indications for surgery.
 The lack of opposition to highly-surgical breech management may be one reason why women, despite having greater knowledge of their rights during labor, failed to demand vaginal deliveries for breech babies.
 In fact, physicians who attempted vaginal breech deliveries encountered women’s resistance and demands for surgery.
+This was not entirely unusual; Leavitt noted in 1986 that many women found childbirth "frightening or uninteresting," wishing "to experience as little of it as possible," and were receptive to interventions decided upon by the obstetrician.

 The Emergence of the Breech Controversy

 During the 1980s and 1990s, breech management was increasingly characterized by obstetricians as a “dilemma,” “controversy,” and even a “conundrum.”
 This conflict arose as obstetricians could not ignore the growing concerns regarding cesarean sections, calling for reevaluating breech management.
-For example, Mayers and Gleicher’s literature review criticized the unnecessary use of cesarean sections in breech deliveries, recommending reducing these rates to the pre-1970s rate of 20%–25%.
+For example, Stephen A. Mayers and Norbert Gleicher from Chicago, Illinois criticized reviewthe unnecessary use of cesarean sections in breech deliveries, recommending reducing these rates to the pre-1970s rate of 20%–25%.
 However, the clinical reality, established mainly during the 1950s–1970s, made it extremely hard to those who sought to deliver breech babies vaginally, often pressuring them into performing surgery.
-This was captured well by James Caillouette in 1986:
+This was captured well in 1986 by James Caillouette, a private practitioner from Pasadena, California: